MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 > [!TIP]
 > If you just want to explore sample 3D content, you don’t need to have a Dynamics 365 account.
 For more information, see [Explore sample 3D models](explore-samples.md).

+## Install the app

+1. Go to the Apple Store.

+2. Search for “Dynamics 365 Product Visualize”.

+3. Download and install the app.

 ## Two ways to open and sign in

 You can open and sign in to Product Visualize on your iOS device in two different ways: